elvansited/react-triangles/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created for React Internship task.
+Author: Elmars Vanags
+Created: 06/06/2020

+## Installation

+To install this, node modules need to be installed.
+Please type npm install or npm i to install necessary node modules.

 ## Available Scripts